Windows Installation

 cd ~/Downloads

-sudo dpkg -i secureTunnelManager_linux_amd64.deb # or secureTunnelManager_linux_arm64.deb
+sudo dpkg -i <secureTunnelManager_linux_*.deb>

 - If you encounter dependency errors, fix them with: